-2013 2012
+2014 2013

 US\$'000 US\$'000

-2,476 728
+Deferred income - government grants 1,772 2,476

-42 75
+Deferred lease inducement 19 42

-2,518 803
+Total deferred income 1,791 2,518

 Pursuant to the approval notices issued by the Environmental Protection Department of Tibet Autonomous Region in August 2012, Jiama received government grants in relation to the contamination control of heavy metal ion acidulated water project amounting to RMB9,840,000 (equivalent to approximately US\$1,600,000) during the year ended December 31, 2013.
 The grants are recorded as deferred income in the consolidated statement of financial position and will be credited to profit or loss on a straight-line basis over the expected useful lives of the related assets.